-This year, we wanted to up the ante and increased the number of cybersecurity statistics we report from 80 to 122.
+This year, we wanted to up the ante and increased the number of cyber security statistics we report from 80 to 126.
 Since we’re using the most current information available — most of the data comes from 2019 and 2020 reports, studies, and news reports — it’s been a pretty massive undertaking.
 But we’re excited to share with you as much current and useful information as possible from many of the world’s leading sources and industry leaders.

 Let’s hash it out.

 What we’re hashing out…

 - Cyber attacks continue to grow in both numbers and ferocity — 2019 was just a sign of the things to come.
 Here’s your list of 126 of the most current cybersecurity industry, cyber attack, and data breach statistics for 2020 and beyond

 - Cyber Security Statistics: Our Choice of the Top 126 Statistics for the Year 2020 (So Far)

 - Cyber Security Statistics: An Overall Industry Perspective and the Economic Outlook